So you’ve decided to write a nonfiction book.

 Remember to use beta readers to get a perspective that’s impossible when you’re the one who wrote the book.
 In general, you’ll want to take criticism with a grain of salt, but it’s best to pay careful attention and address their comments as thoroughly as you can.

-10. Work with an Editor to Revise Your Book
+11. Hire an Editor to Revise Your Book

 Getting feedback from your beta readers isn’t the last step in crafting a truly outstanding nonfiction book.
 You still have more revising to do!

 While enthusiastic beta readers are worth their weight in gold, nothing can replace a skilled professional editor.
 Pros are trained to probe deep into your writing, finding quirks and issues that even the most engaged amateur might not notice at first.
 They’re great at asking you questions to help draw out the best parts of your writing style and teach you to write better for next time.